-Option A: Advanced Programme Students need to achieve a minimum of 6 GCSEs at grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language and/or Maths.
+Steps 1 Programme Students need to achieve a minimum of 6 GCSEs at grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language.
+Students who have achieved a Grade C or better in GCSE Maths will be ranked higher than those who have not.

-Options B and C STEPS Programme Student need to achieve a minimum of 5 GCSEs at Grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language.
+Steps 2 and Steps 3 STEPS Programme Student need to achieve a minimum of 5 GCSEs at Grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language.